 “The dream is a little hidden door in the innermost and most secret recesses of the soul, opening into that cosmic night which was psyche long before there was any ego-consciousness, and which will remain psyche no matter how far our ego-consciousness extends.” — Carl G. Jung

 Dreams are a known mystery.
-We’ are comfortable with what we do not know about them.
+We are comfortable with what we do not know about them.
 We feel they can be revealing but we tend not to examine them with rigour or consistency.
-We close our eyes, go on journies, wake up, then forget it all.
+We close our eyes, go on a journey, wake up then forget it all.